 - 1 tsp sea salt

-- Shape the mixture into 8 patties.
+- Create Patties: Use your hands to shape the mixture into 8 patties.

-- Heat a non-stick pan over medium heat and add some non-stick cooking spray.
+- Cook Burgers: Heat a non-stick pan over medium heat and add some non-stick cooking spray.
 Add the patties and cook for about 5-10 minutes per side.
 I kept flipping them over for about 15 minutes until they were nice and crisped on the outside.
 Just make sure the pan isn’t too hot so you don’t burn them.

 - Serving Size: 1

 - Calories: 107

 - Carbohydrates: 20 g